celgutierrez/DevCollab/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ### WINS!!
-The Project was done out of love.
-We all were very interested on getting our Portfolios showcased to everyone and also get "partnered" with other experienced Web Developers to join projects to keep our newly acquired skills fresh.
+The Project was done out of sweat, tears, keyboard bashing and love.
+We all were very interested on getting our Portfolios showcased for anyone who like to view it.
+Also to be "partnered" with other experienced Web Developers and join any part of their projects in order to keep our newly acquired skills fresh.
 Big Wins: We were able to get MVP on "our" Targeted time.
 We worked as an awesome team!
 Big kudos!!!!
 ![img_2880](https://cloud.githubusercontent.com/assets/26496932/26576693/a31884ea-44de-11e7-8166-80eb2a4e5275.JPG)

 ### CHALLENGES of the Project